 Literacy Volunteers of Greater Worcester was established in 1973 as a one-to-one reading tutoring service in Worcester.
-Today we have over 170 volunteers and 6 faculty members who give of their time to help immigrants, refugees and adult basic literacy students read, write, and speak English.
+Today we have over 150 volunteers and 8 faculty members who give of their time to help immigrants, refugees and adult basic literacy students read, write, and speak the English language.

 For more information, please see our 2016 Annual Report.